jeromearz/hdlbr/README.md

 ````

 Where:
-- VARIABLES_FILE is a JSON map, listing all vars.
+- VARIABLES_FILE is a YAML or JSON map, listing all vars.
 - TEMPLATE_FILE is a Handlebars template.

 ## Example